Skip to Main Content

 1. Still on the List of Items page, click Add Item.

-2. Enter the second copy's barcode in the Barcode field
+• Enter but do not scan the second copy's barcode in the Barcode field

-3. Click Save to return to the Citation's List of Items page
+2. Click Save in the top right to return to the citation's List of Items page.

 Returning a PRI